 Q: We had to build a new basement under our home and hired an architect to develop plans.
 The job included enlarging our downstairs bedroom and adding a garage off the bedroom.
 The former back entrance was a split-level (you either walked up 5 stairs to the main floor, or down 7 stairs to the basement).
 The exposed foundation wall at the entrance was about 2-1/2 ft. high.
 In building the new foundation, we raised the basement ceiling and added a number of windows.

 Everything was detailed properly by the architect, except for one key item.
 He missed, and all of us missed, the fact that there needed to be an opening in the new, higher concrete wall for the entry door.
 We ended up having to hire a concrete cutting company to cut the opening for the back door, to the tune of over $500.00.
 Who should be held responsible for this? — Barbara

 A: In general, it is the architect’s responsibility to design a building that works as planned, is buildable, and complies with all building codes and regulations.
 When a significant error or omission in the plans leads to extra costs, delays, and possibly a flawed building in the end, it is usually the architect’s responsibility to make it right.

 However, there are many variations and exceptions to this rule.
 For example, was the architect hired in a limited role for just preliminary design?
 In that case, he would probably not be responsible for a missed entry door.
 Also was the door an obvious requirement of the project?
 In cases where the plans omit a normal and necessary item like an entry door, courts may make the building owners pay for the extra work under the principle that they would have had to pay for this anyway.
-That is, the mistake did not make them pay to an error or build something twice.
+That is, the mistake did not make them pay extra for an error or to build something twice.